-The arrangements for dealing with complaints must be such as to ensure that:
+The arrangements for dealing with complaints must be such as to ensure that

-- (a) Complaints are dealt with efficiently - (b) Complaints are properly investigated - (c) Complainants are treated with respect and courtesy - (d) Complainants receive, so far as is reasonably practical; - (i) assistance to enable them to understand the procedure in relation to complaints; or - (ii) advice on where they may obtain such assistance; - (e) Complainants receive a timely and appropriate response - (f) Complainants are told the outcome of the investigation of their complaint and - (g) Action is taken if necessary in the light of the outcome of a complaint.
+- (a) there is a single point of entry for the submission of the complaint; - (b) complaints are dealt with efficiently; provision should be made to establish the expectations of the complainant if this is not clear within the complaint; - (c) complaints are properly investigated; - (d) complainants are treated with respect and courtesy and are involved in the process as far as possible; - (e) complainants receive, so far as is reasonably practical:- - (i) assistance to enable them to understand the procedure in relation to complaints; or - (ii) advice on where they may obtain such assistance; - (f) complainants are advised of the name of the person who will act as their contact; - (g) complainants receive a timely and appropriate response; - (h) complainants are told the outcome of the investigation of their complaint; and - (i) action is taken if necessary in the light of the outcome of a complaint.

-Flexibility is the key to complaints handling procedures and it is helpful that The Health Service Ombudsman has published Principles of Good Complaint Handling.
-In summary, the six principles are:
+Flexibility is the key to complaints handling procedures and it is helpful that The Health Service Ombudsman has published Principles of Good Administration and Records Management.
+In summary, the six principles are;

-- Getting it right
+- · getting it right

-- Being customer focused
+- being customer focused

-- Being open and accountable
+- being open and accountable

-- Acting fairly and proportionately
+- acting fairly and proportionately

-- Putting things right
+- putting things right

-- Seeking continuous improvement.
+- seeking continuous improvement.

-Patients should be advised that they may obtain assistance from PALS (Patient Advice and Liaison Service) or the NHS Complaints Advocacy Service, england.nhs.uk/tag/nhs-advocacy-service/.
+Patients should be advised that they may obtain assistance from CHCs (Community Health Councils), wales.nhs.uk/ourservices/directory/CommunityHealthCouncils.